The Democratic Republic of the Congo and the World Bank: Successful projects

 The World Bank has helped to promote foreign investment in the DRC.
 It created the National Investment Promotion Agency (ANAPI), which provided investors with information, advisory services, and potential tax benefits.
-The increase in foreign direct investment in the DRC rose from US$72 million in 2000, to US$1.3 billion in 2017, with the highest amount recorded at US$3.3 billion in 2013.
+Foreign direct investment in the DRC increased significantly from US$72 million in 2000 to US$1.3 billion in 2017, peaking at US$3.3 billion in 2013.
+However, the distribution of these investments' benefits across the population remains a concern.

 With the help of the World Bank, the DRC has seen an improvement in access to healthcare.
 The DRC is highly dependent on aid to fund its health services, of which the World Bank contributes 25%.
-It has been argued that since the World Bank is the second-largest contributor to funding of health services, which have allowed a large portion of the population access to life-saving immunizations, it has played a significant role in raising the immunization rate among children from 5% to 81%.
+Some sources attribute the increase in child immunization rates from 5% to 81% to the World Bank's role as the second-largest contributor to health service funding in the DRC.

 Criticism

 Despite the World Bank's funding of its health system, the DRC has been affected by the ongoing Ebola outbreak which began in 2018, which has been difficult to contain.
 Additionally, 64% of the DRC's population still lives below the poverty line.
-Even with continuous and lasting interventions by the World Bank, the DRC remains impoverished, manifested with corruption, plagued with gender violence, unemployment, low GDP and economic stagnation.
+Despite the World Bank's ongoing interventions, the DRC continues to face significant challenges, including corruption, gender violence, unemployment, low GDP, and economic stagnation, indicating the complexity of achieving sustainable development.

-Critics have questioned the true intentions of the World Bank projects.
-For example, an article by The Guardian states that the projects implemented by the World Bank, such as construction of dams, may be intended to benefit the rich.
-However, this is primarily because a large percentage of the population still does not have access to electricity.
-The article claims to have found a leaked strategic plan that states that it is in the World Bank's interest to pursue large plans as opposed to small plans, such as those that may help deliver electricity to the rural areas of the country where a majority of the population lives.
+Critics have raised concerns about the focus of World Bank projects, arguing that large-scale initiatives, such as dam construction, may prioritize industrial and urban needs over rural electrification.
+An article in The Guardian reported on a purported strategic plan suggesting the World Bank prioritizes large-scale infrastructure projects over smaller-scale initiatives, potentially limiting rural electrification efforts.

 Other critics have commented that the World Bank fails to account for historical precedence when attempting to influence government.
-An example of this issue occurred in 2001, when the World Bank attempted to attract FDI by restructuring one of the largest mining companies that was located in the Katanga province, known as the Gécamines.
+An example of this issue occurred in 2001 when the World Bank attempted to attract FDI by restructuring one of the largest mining companies that were located in the Katanga province, known as the Gécamines.
 This action led to the laying off of 10,000 workers, and has been claimed to have caused regional and ethnic conflicts.